arbeuerman/blank-activerecord/README.md

 1. Fork and clone this repo
 2. Run bundle install to get all the required gems
 3. Open a command prompt and type `rake start` to begin the app

+# Recording of App Functionality
+You can view a video of how the app works in this repo, in the file named: `wizarding_world_app_arb_zm.mp4`